maelstrom-research/initiative-cleanup/README.md

 # Harmonization Initiative Cleanup Script

 Mica 4.7 introduced several new changes to account for the new harmonization standards put forward by [Maelstrom Research](https://www.maelstrom-research.org/).
-These changes

 The main changes are:

 - Renaming of `Harmonization Study` to `Harmonization Initiative`.
 - Addition of new fields to better describe a `Harmonization Initiative`.